aschneiderman/mixed-reality-tools/README.md

 ## Developing WebVR: Using A-Frame ##

 Once you’re ready to get your feet wet developing AR/VR, don’t work with WebVR directly.
-Instead, do what a lot of people are doing and use a library/platform that is been built on top of it.
+Instead, do what a lot of people are doing and use a library/framework that's built on top of it.
 We'll probably end up making heavy use of the most popular platform: [A-Frame](https://aframe.io/).
 A-Frame looks like someone took a lot at WebVR and said,  why should I have to write all that JavaScript?
-Why can’t I write in something like HTML?
+Why can’t I mostly work in HTML?

 Some Useful Links: